Tony308/qac-cv-management-system/README.md

   4. In the backend, application.properties; replace the localhost/IP with the IPv4 of the docker network: X.X.X.2
   6. Repeat step 2.

+Images can also be found on [Docker Hub](https://hub.docker.com/u/tonyh308).

 Testing
 ----

 Introduction of continuous integration using Travis CI and Github Workflows.

-Travis builds and tests backend using JUnit4 framework.
+Travis builds and tests backend using JUnit4 framework:

 `.travis.yml`

-Github Workflows tests backend as well and frontend using Jest framework.
+Github Workflows CI for Maven & React:

 `.github/workflows/`
 - `maven.yml`